shubhamkarad/konfhub-react-task/README.md

-# Getting Started with Events - single page react app
+# Getting Started with single page react application
-## Single page React app which displays multiple cards of events
+## Single page React application which displays multiple cards of events.
-    In this application I am using React functional components and React hooks to perform operation on the data which is getting from API.
+#### In this application I am using React functional components, React hooks and Axios to perform operation on the data which is getting from API.
 ## Usage
 1. _This application is use to get the details of an upcoming events.
 User can get the required information like event venue, event name, is it free/paid and online/offline_
 2. _User can search an event in search box and get the details of the same._